microsoft/mu_feature_config/SetupDataPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 1. [Configuration App Code Integration](#configuration-app-code-integration) - How to best integrate the `SetupDataPkg` collateral into a platform firmware.

+1. [Profiles Integration](#profiles-integration) - How to integrate Configuration Profiles into platform firmware.

 ## Configuration Apps Changes

 The Configuration Applications are based on the framework of policy services and DFCI from Project MU.
 Start with the fundamentals